 Call us to consult with an experienced discrimination lawyer in Baltimore, MD, if your employer has violated your rights.
 Examples of laws that protect the civil rights of employees include:

-The Uniformed Services Employment and Reemployment Rights Act: The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) prohibits the discrimination against employees who are called to, or volunteer for, active duty in the military.
-The law states that when employees return from tours of duty of fewer than five years, their employers must restore them to the same or an equal position as they held before their military service.
-USERRA provides that members of the uniformed services will not be denied reemployment, promotion, or other benefits of employment based on their obligation to their branch of service.
+The Uniformed Services Employment and Reemployment Rights Act: The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) prohibits discrimination against employees called to, or volunteer for, active duty in the military.
+The law states that when employees return from tours of duty of fewer than five years, their employers must restore them to the same or an equal position they held before their military service.
+USERRA provides that members of the uniformed services will not be denied reemployment, promotion, or other employment benefits based on their obligation to their branch of service.

 The Maryland Fair Employment Practices Act: The Maryland Fair Employment Practices Act (FEPA, Maryland Code, § 20-601, et seq., State Government Article) prohibits discrimination based on gender identity, marital status, or sexual orientation.

-If you have suffered what you believe is (or may be) unlawful employment-related discrimination and/or retaliation, please contact Mallon LLC — your civil rights attorneys — immediately for a no-cost evaluation of your legal rights and the claims you may have.
-Please note, many employment law claims have shorter time deadlines, by which an employee is required to file, to pursue a claim in Baltimore, MD, Prince George's County, MD, and throughout Maryland and Washington DC.
+If you have suffered what you believe is (or maybe) unlawful employment-related discrimination and retaliation, please get in touch with Mallon LLC — your civil rights attorneys — immediately for a no-cost evaluation of your legal rights and the claims you may have.
+Please note, many employment law claims have shorter time deadlines, by which an employee is required to file to pursue a claim in Baltimore, MD, Prince George's County, MD, and throughout Maryland and Washington DC.
 Acting promptly is essential to preserve your civil rights discrimination claims or discrimination lawsuit.